NERD’s Director Rafa Cortés on the power of printing and how to find the best ideas.

 Starting A New Job While Working From Home

-Ornella 1 - Nerd Blog - Starting A New Job While Working From Home
+Ornella 1 - NERD Blog - Starting A New Job While Working From Home

 Starting a new job is usually nerve-wracking, yet, if the Prime Minister announces that a national lockdown will take effect on your first day, due to a global pandemic, that definitely adds an extra layer of anxiety.
 Prior to coronavirus getting cozy in the UK, I had been following how the pandemic unfolded in different parts of the world, and in all honesty, I didn’t think that Europe would get hit that badly.
 Never in a million years, I would have thought 2020 would be the year of the whole world getting shut down.